jakoch/jupyter-devbox/README.md

 ##### Building the Container Image locally using VSCode

-1. Get the source: clone this repository using git or download the zip
+- **Step 1.** Get the source: clone this repository using git or download the zip

-2. In VSCode open the folder in a container (`Remote Containers: Open Folder in Container`):
+- **Step 2.** In VSCode open the folder in a container (`Remote Containers: Open Folder in Container`):

   This will build the container image (`Starting Dev Container (show log): Building image..`)

   Which takes a while...

   Then, finally...

-4. Open the file `notebooks\test.ipynb`
+- **Step 3.** Open the file `notebooks\test.ipynb`
-5. You might get a warning message for "untrusted" Notebook content.
+- **Step 4.** You might get a warning message for "untrusted" Notebook content.

   Click `Trust` to allow executing the content of the Notebook.

-6. You are now able to edit cells and run their content interactively.
+- **Step 6.** You are now able to edit cells and run their content interactively.

   You might also run your scripts inside your browser at http://localhost:8888/

-   And you can also read and run your scripts via the Github website: [notebooks/test.ipynb](https://github.com/jakoch/jupyter-devbox/blob/main/notebooks/test.ipynb).
+  And you can also read and run your scripts via the Github website: [notebooks/test.ipynb][test_ipynb_main].

-7. Enjoy! :sunglasses:
+-   **Step 6.** Enjoy! :sunglasses:

 ##### Fetching the prebuild container image